VANTHEBRAND/vanrss/README.md

 npm run dev
 ```

-You should be able to access to a local microfeed instance via http://127.0.0.1:8788/.
+You should be able to access to a local vanfeed instance via http://127.0.0.1:8788/.

 ## License
 microfeed is licensed under the [AGPL-3.0](https://github.com/microfeed/microfeed/blob/main/LICENSE) license.
-Please see [the LICENSE file](https://github.com/microfeed/microfeed/blob/main/LICENSE) for more information. vanfeed is under the same license so just read that and pretend every time it says microfeed it says vanfeed.
+Please see [the LICENSE file](https://github.com/microfeed/microfeed/blob/main/LICENSE) for more information.
+vanfeed is under the same license so just read that and pretend every time it says microfeed it says vanfeed.